KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.3.2
+Version: 0.3.3
 Date: 26-04-2021

 // --------------- VERSION NOTES --------------- //

-Made the player spawn outside the cave entrance when exiting the cave.
+Made the player face the right way when exiting the cave.

 // --------------- NEW SCENES --------------- //